trustedanalytics/atk/doc-api-examples/src/main/resources/python/frame/timeseries_from_observations.rst

 Examples
 --------
-In this example, we will use a frame of observations of resting heart rate for three individuals for three days.
-The data is accessed by a Frame object *my_frame*:
+In this example, we will use a frame of observations of resting heart rate for three individuals over three days.
+The data is accessed from Frame object called *my_frame*:

 <hide>
 >>> import trustedanalytics as ta